 Family Drug and Alcohol Court (FDAC) - Evaluation Research Study

-- to make comparisons with standard court proceedings involving parental substance misuse, including a comparison of costs, and
+- to make comparisons with standard court proceedings involving parental substance misuse, including a comparison of costs.

 - to indicate whether this different approach might lead to better outcomes for children and parents.

-Dr Sharon Momenian-Schneider (part-time research fellow, stage 1: January to June 2008)
+Dr Sharon Momenian-Schneider (part-time research fellow, January to June 2008)

 Dr Subhash Pokhrel (economist/costs study, January 2008 to May 2011)

 Dr Christy Barry (team administrator, June 2011 to January 2013)

 Sheila Harvey (part-time data collection, April to September 2012)

 Mark Kalinauckas (part-time data collection, December 2011 to November 2013)

 Dr Gemma Lewis (research fellow, January 2012 to April 2013)